TCM Classics –This story on how to put gut health into action originally ran in 2016 but we loved it so much we decided to bring it back.

-Gut health is the gateway to next-level wellness, and our August Guest Editor, Donna Gates, has made a name for herself – and helped millions – with this philosophy.
+Gut health is the gateway to next-level wellness, and Donna Gates has made a name for herself – and helped millions – with this philosophy.
 As the founder of the Body Ecology empire – and proven expert on how to best care for our “inner ecosystem” – we trust Donna and the holistic lifestyle she stands for.
-We began exploring it last week with these seven guiding principles – this week, we’re taking action and making changes where gut health begins: in the kitchen.
+Donna shared these seven guiding principles for ultimate gut health.
+To follow, we’re taking action and making changes where gut health begins: in the kitchen.

 Building healthy eating habits all comes down to the food supply we keep at home; without big-picture guidance, shopping to support those habits can be an overwhelming puzzle.
 We’ve asked Donna to shed some light on developing our grocery shopping savvy, and what she picks up on her own market excursions.
 From staples to stock up on to simple dishes we can rely on, here’s Donna with fourteen tips to take home…

 recipe staples always on hand: For seasoning: Selina Naturally Celtic Sea Salts, Selina Naturally Deep Celtic Sea Salts Makai Pure and Herbamare.
 For sugar-free sweeteners: Stevia and Lakanto.
 Healthy fats: Coconut and olive oil and grass-fed ghee (clarified butter).

 Go-to proteins: Fertile eggs, wild-caught fish (sole, salmon, halibut), bison, lamb, chicken and turkey (all grass-fed, pasture-raised, organic).

 Sweets and other indulgences: Gluten/dairy/sugar-free chocolate, cupcakes, and cookies made with Lakanto by my friend Odette D’Aniello.